 - Slowed breathing

-Opioids can be highly addictive.
+Australia has very tight regulations related to the prescribing of opioid medications due to the potential for some people to become addicted to them.
 They also have the potential for accidental misuse due to the sense of confusion and drowsiness they can cause.
 It is possible for those with chronic pain to take regular doses of opioids to help manage their pain, providing their situation meets the current Australian opioid prescription guidelines.

-Prescribers are required to obtain their patient’s informed consent when either initiating or varying opioid treatment.
-Therefore, you and your treating doctor will need to discuss the benefits versus risks of using opioids in your circumstances.
+You and your treating doctor will need to discuss the benefits versus risks of using opioids in your circumstances.
 This discussion should also cover the other medical and non-medical pain-management options available to help you.

 If you and your doctor decide that you are not getting much benefit from opioids or these medications are causing you harm, they will be encouraged to work in partnership with you to safely taper the opioid treatment over time.
 The aim of this approach is to either stop the opioid medicine or ensure the lowest effective dose is used to effectively treat your pain while minimising the risk of side effects.